criesbeck/thinking-with-hooks/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-It's a re-enactment of the [Thinking in React](https://reactjs.org/docs/thinking-in-react.html) app code, using stateless functional components and React Hooks.
-Also, the application logic has been changed slightly: products can be in multiple categories, and filtering is case-insensitive.
+It's a re-enactment of the [Thinking in React](https://reactjs.org/docs/thinking-in-react.html) app code.

+First it was changed to use stateless functional components and React Hooks.
+Then a bit of Material UI was added.
+Finally, the product list was changed to load from a static JSON file.
+The application logic was changed slightly to use case-insensitive filtering and allow products to be in more than one category.

 ## Available Scripts